-A brief description of your Application if applicable:
+A brief description of your Application:

 FormVerse provides a user-centric, email-based business process automation (BPA) solution embedded in Microsoft Outlook—the most widely used email application in the world—that enables the rapid automation of business processes in a fraction of the time and at a fraction of the cost of legacy BPA/BPM solutions.

 Once initial setup is complete, FormVerse empowers business personnel at all levels to automate business processes without requiring support from IT.
 Adoption is fast and easy, since no “new application” is introduced.
 Users no longer need to leave their email application in order to leverage this automation.
-Everything is done within Microsoft Outlook, and all process data is captured and available for integration with enterprise applications and databases so as to enhance corporate decision making.
+Everything is done within Microsoft Outlook, for example, and all process data is captured and available for integration with enterprise applications and databases so as to enhance corporate decision making.
 This is an approach to business process automation that makes sense, and FormVerse is the only company to deliver it.